Previous years' general terms and conditions can be found at the bottom of the page.

 - the research is implemented according to good research practice

-- a data management plan is drawn up before the research starts, and that the plan is maintained and complied with.
+- a data management plan is drawn up before the research starts, and the plan is maintained and complied with.

 2.6 Reporting on implementation